milvus-io/pymilvus/orm/docs/source/contribute.rst

     With information, we can reproduce the bug easily and solve it later.

 For a question
-    It's welcomed to ask any questions about PyMilvus and Milvus, we are pleased to communicate with you.
+    It's welcomed to ask any questions about PyMilvus ORM and Milvus, we are pleased to communicate with you.

 Submit Pull Requests
 ====================

-If you have improvements to PyMilvus, please submit pull requests(PR) to master, see workflow below.
+If you have improvements to PyMilvus ORM, please submit pull requests(PR) to master, see workflow below.

 **PR for codes**, you need to tell us why we need it, mentioning an existing issue would be better.